peterwalkley/SE4AdminTool/README.md

 ## TODO
+- Perform an update check to warn on new versions
 - No JRE installer and shelll scripts for unix home server running the command line version
 - Create configuration properties files via GUI
 - Calculate match remaining time